Exploring Vacant Classes in Label-Skewed Federated Learning: Method

-This loss function enforces the local model to replicate the global model's outputs within empty classes, thus maintaining the predictive capability for empty categories.
-Furthermore, the computational load imposed by this loss function is minimal, enhancing its practicality in implementation.
+Unlike FedNTD~\cite{lee2022preservation}, which encourages the client model to closely match the global model's output for not-true labels, thereby limiting the knowledge protection for vacant class, our loss function ensures that the local model replicates the global model's outputs only for vacant-class labels.
+This approach preserves the predictive capability for vacant categories significantly.
+Moreover, the computational overhead introduced by this loss function is minimal, enhancing its practical implementation.
+Additional comparisons with other distillation-based methods and further analyses are provided in the technical appendix.